Advocate from a law firm engaged by one of the parties was not disqualified from serving as an arbitrator

 Øijord & Aanes AS (Counsel Lars Nygaard), Celsa Armeringsstål AS (intervener) (Counsel Ole Rasmus Asbjørnsen) v.
 Helgeland Invest AS, Helgeland Industriutvikling AS (Counsel Martin Aspaas)

-Helgeland District Court found that the advocate was not disqualified as an arbitrator and upheld the arbitration award.
+Helgeland District Court found that the advocate was not disqualified from serving as an arbitrator and upheld the arbitration award.
 Hålogaland Court of Appeal reached the same conclusion, although there was dissent regarding the issue of disqualification.

-The Supreme Court concluded that the advocate was not disqualified from serving as an arbitrator, emphasising that the assignment for the party was insignificant in scope compared to the law firm’s overall activities.
+The Supreme Court concluded that the advocate was not disqualified, emphasising that the assignment for the party was insignificant in scope in relation to the law firm’s overall operations.
 The assignment was unrelated to the arbitration case and concerned a different area of law.
-The advocate who served as arbitrator had not been involved in the assignment, which was handled by another department within the firm.
+The advocate who served as an arbitrator had not been involved in the assignment, which was handled within a different department.
 Although the advocate held a central role in the firm, he could not, based on an overall assessment, be considered disqualified.

 The ruling provides guidance on what constitutes disqualification under section 14 of the Arbitration Act and which factors should be taken into account.

-Read the judgment from the Supreme Court (Norwegian only) (PDF)
+Read the judgment from the Supreme Court (PDF)

 Area of law: Arbitration